peilun-he/PDSim/README.md

 - Add forecasting and smoothing

 ## Installation
-You can access to PDSim at: https://peilunhe.shinyapps.io/pdsim/.
+You can access PDSim at: https://peilunhe.shinyapps.io/pdsim/.

 Additionally, you can download and run PDSim locally, by running the following R code: